-Just before dawn on Tuesday 20th November 1917, 216 tanks had been moved forward into camouflaged positions along a 6 mile front from Inchy in the north to Banteux in the south.
+Just before dawn on Tuesday 20th November 1917, 216 tanks had been moved forward into camouflaged positions along a six-mile front from Inchy in the north to Banteux in the south.
 Behind them were a further 96 tanks in support.
-In the centre of the British line was XVIV Corps and under its command was the 51st Highland Division, whose 152nd Brigade was supported by 3 companies of E Battalion of the 1st Tank Brigade, Tank Corps, 13th Company (Major Morgan), 14th Company (Major Bargate) and 15th Company (Major Montgomery).
+Right of the centre of the British line was IV Corps and under its command was the 51st Highland Division, whose 152nd Brigade was supported by three companies of E Battalion of the 1st Tank Brigade, Tank Corps, 13th Company (Major Morgan), 14th Company (Major Bargate) and 15th Company (Major Montgomery).

-The 15th Company consisted of 3 sections, each of 3 tanks.
-The 3rd Section was commanded by Captain Spreat and his 3 tank Commanders were Second Lieutenants Howells, Miles (Atkinson) and Whyte.
+The 15th Company consisted of three sections, each of three tanks.
+The 3rd Section was commanded by Captain Spreat and his three tank Commanders were Second Lieutenants Howells, Miles (Atkinson) and Whyte.
 Miles commanded a Male Mk IV "Fighting Tank", named Edinburgh II.